 COVID-19 Student Loan Forbearance: When will it end?

-The U.S. Department of Education Office of Federal Student Aid is actively monitoring the coronavirus/COVID-19 pandemic.
-At this point, the COVID-19 Emergency Relief Flexibilities will be extended through at least September 30, 2021.
-This includes but isn’t limited to:
+The U.S. Department of Education Office of Federal Student Aid has been actively monitoring the coronavirus/COVID-19 pandemic.
+At this point, the COVID-19 Emergency Relief for federal student loans will end on January 31st, 2022.

 - Suspension of loan payments

 It’s easy to panic, procrastinate, or simply ignore your student loans when you can’t make your payments.
 When you feel any of these starting to happen, it’s a good time to contact your loan servicer.
 The federal government and most private lenders assign every borrower a student loan servicer, a.k.a. someone who acts as the middleman between you and the federal government that loaned you money.
 They collect your student loan bills and keep a record of if you’ve paid on time.

 You can find out who your student loan servicer is by logging into your My Federal Student Aid account.
 They can also help you with switching repayment plans, certifying for forgiveness programs, and signing up to postpone loan payments.

 If keeping up with your federal student loans is keeping you up at night, you might want to consider changing your repayment plan.
 Most federal student loans are eligible for income-driven plans, or perhaps your servicer will elect the 10-year standard student loan repayment plan for you.
 Keep reading to learn which plan might be right for you — it’s not worth losing any more sleep over.

 Different types of repayment plans

 Federal loans have a few different repayment options — standard, graduated, and extended repayment.
 The repayment period for standard and graduated payments are up to 10 years for individual loans or up to 30 years if your loans are consolidated.
 And extended repayment plans go up to 25 years.
 We’ll go over this in more detail below, but keep in mind:

 - Standard repayment plans have a fixed monthly payment